Campus internEXP

 Campus internEXP interns of the month

-February 2023 Intern of the Month: Hannah, Career Outfitters Student Coordinator for Virginia Tech Career and Professional Development
+March 2024 intern of the month: Hannah, Career Outfitters Student Project Coordinator for Virginia Tech Career and Professional Development